martinfrances107/gcode-nom/gcode2obj/README.md

 ## Future work

 * I have only tested against gcode files that use absolute positioning.
-I must test will relative positioning.
+I must test with code than uses relative positioning.